ItsLilly13/Shadows-of-Almia-Archipelago/README.md

 * Regigigas requires Regirock, Regice and Registeel.
 * Darkrai requires Red Gem, Blue Gem, Yellow Gem and 2 Progressive Crystals.

+You are allowed to recapture any Pokemon you've caught during the Archipelago again, even if you don't have the Permit for that Area.